jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/20 - The Damaged World.md

 ## Frontline

-Our world's in a bad state.
-And it wont get better until we fight back.
 The view from the frontline is the same.
+Incomprehensible tax codes that keep legons of accounts and lawyers employed.
+Education system chargeing teenagers tens of thousands of dollars.
+A banking industry ready to load kids the money because the rules say kids can never declare bankruptcy on it.
+Highways citizens keep paying to expand, yet commute times keep getting longer.

 The people are disadvantaged.
-We deal with problems, from small pots on our roads, to waiting on hold with our health insurance.
-Workers expect to get outsourced by bosses so busy looking up to the prince, they don't even know what the job at the bottom is.

 Our problem isn't lack of innovation.
 It's lack of majic.
 Extras are held back from connecting to new tools, and evolving life.
 Quality of life, political hatred, climate change, won't get better until the heroes step up to the antagonists.